matter-labs/zksync-web-era-docs/docs/api/python/getting-started.md

 ## Working with contracts

 Once you instantiate the SDK, you can use it to access your zkSync contracts.
-You can use the SDK's contract getter functions like
+You can use the SDK's contract getter functions like;

 ### Deposit funds